 As we have moved into the digital age, use and misuse of data has evolved and increased, exponentially.
-In 2018, GDPR will replace the Data Protection Act of 1998, bringing in legislation that tackles the modern threats to data.
+On 25th May 2018, the GDPR replaced the Data Protection Act of 1998, bringing in legislation that tackles the modern threats to data.

 What is GDPR and does it affect me?